TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/100-cdk-init.md

 mkdir cdk-workshop && cd cdk-workshop
 ```

-## cdk init
+## CDKTF init

-We will use `cdk init` to create a new TypeScript CDK project:
+We will use `cdktf init` to create a new TypeScript-CDKTF project:

 ```
-cdk init sample-app --language typescript
+cdktf init sample-app --language typescript
 ```

 Output should look like this (you can safely ignore warnings about